 Mar 31, 2016

-To help complete the missing parts of the 13 meter long T. rex skeleton, Naturalis turned to 3D printing for some elements.
+To help complete the missing parts of the 13-meter long T. rex skeleton, Naturalis turned to 3D printing for some elements.
 Thanks to the incredible accuracy and flexibility of the Ultimaker 2+, the monumental skeleton will be restored in even greater detail than initially anticipated.
-In fact, as they are so realistic, the printed parts will be painted a slightly different colour to make sure there’s no confusion telling the real bones from the 3D printed ones.
+In fact, as they are so realistic, the printed parts will be painted a slightly different color to make sure there’s no confusion telling the real bones from the 3D printed ones.

 New modeling method

 The more traditional ways to complete partial skeletons include modeling bones out of Styrofoam, which requires a very skilled hand to achieve a life-like result, or to use casts of other almost similar fossils – you can only imagine how difficult it would be to find a bone exactly matching its counterpart in size!

 For this skeleton, Dutch scanning wizard Valentin Vanhecke of 4Visualization created a 3D scan of the right leg for the museum, and together with Ultimaker, the museum printed a mirrored version: the perfectly matching restored left leg.
 Clever thinking!
 The bones are currently being painted and will be integrated into the skeleton in the next months.
 No doubt the result will be stunning!

 And if reading this blog fires up a caveman desire inside of you to own a piece of T. rex – you’re in luck!
 Check out this guide to learn how to 3D print large Tyrannosaurus rex skeleton parts.

 If you haven’t already put it in the diary, we’d highly recommend heading over to the Naturalis Biodiversity Center in September 2016 to see the gigantic nature of these incredible creatures brought vividly to life!
 Go to the Naturalis website to find out more about the T. rex in Town exhibition.